Saw (film): Casting

 Cary Elwes was sent the short film on DVD and immediately became interested in playing Dr. Lawrence Gordon in the film.
 He read the script in one sitting and was drawn in by the "uniqueness and originality" of the story.
 Koules was Elwes' manager at the time.
 To prepare for his role as an oncologist, he met with a doctor at UCLA's Department of Neurosurgery.
 In August 2005, Elwes filed a lawsuit against his management firm and producers of Saw, Evolution Entertainment, alleging "breach of contract and unjust enrichment".
 Elwes said that he was promised that he would receive a minimum of one percent of the producers' net profits from the film and did not.
 Elwes claims he only received $53,275 and a salary of $2,587.20.
 The case was later settled out of court and Elwes reprised his role five years later in Saw 3D.

 Shawnee Smith, who is not a horror fan, initially refused the role of Amanda Young, describing the script as "horrific".
 However, after watching the short, she agreed to the role, which was the part that Whannell portrayed in the short.
 Wan offhandly suggested Smith when his casting director asked who he wanted to play Amanda, as he had had a crush on Smith since his teenage years, and was surprised when his casting director secured her on the role.
-Danny Glover was cast as Detective Tapp, who is in pursuit of the Jigsaw Killer.
+Danny Glover was cast as Detective David Tapp, who is in pursuit of the Jigsaw Killer.
 Glover stated in an interview, "Something about that detective character at that particular point attracted me to it".
+Michael Emerson felt drawn to accept the role of Orderly Zep Hindle due to finding the film's writing "masterful" and its twist ending "jaw-dropping", deeming it the "best ending of a piece of film writing [he] had ever seen".

 On taking the role of Jigsaw, Tobin Bell said, "I did Saw because I thought it was a fascinating location for a film to be made.
 These guys locked in a room, to me, was fresh.
 I did not anticipate the ending when I read the script, so I was quite caught by surprise and it was clear to me that if the filmmakers shot the scene well, the audience would be caught by surprise as well.
 The film was worth doing for that moment alone".
-Bell also stated that he wanted to take the opportunity to work with Glover, whom he had never worked with.
+Bell also stated that he wanted to take the opportunity to work with Glover, with whom he had never previously worked.
 Wan primarily cast Bell because of his voice.
 Mike Butters was originally offered the role of Jigsaw, but declined as he felt that that role did not have enough exciting scenes.
 Butters, a friend of one of the producers whom he used to play hockey with, ended up cast as Paul Leahy, the Jigsaw victim who perishes in a razor wire maze trap.